How Do You Reduce Lead Time in Your Supply Chain?

 I was rather stunned to be told that the standard lead time for these items (which were on display in the store) was 16 weeks.
 “Sixteen weeks!”, I said.
 “You must be kidding!
 Where are they coming from?
 Mars?”
 “Well actually, they come from China”, the weary shop assistant told me.
 “China, but it only takes a little over two weeks for goods to come on a ship from China, so what is happening in the other fourteen weeks?”

-This rather cheeky question got a blank response from the shop assistant, who simply told me that 16 weeks was the lead time if I wanted my sofa.
-So, I gritted my teeth and waited for what turned out to be 24 weeks before the sofa finally arrived.
+This rather cheeky question got a blank response from the shop assistant, who simply told me that 16 weeks was the average lead time if I wanted my sofa.

 Why is the Lead Time So Long?

-All these problems with long lead times, but as “everyone” knows there is not much you can do about it is there?
+All these problems with long lead time delays and times, but as “everyone” knows there is not much you can do about it is there?
 Wrong!

 There is a lot you can do about your long lead times, but before you can reduce the lead time you need to understand what makes it up.
 The first and most obvious thing to do is to really question why you are sourcing your materials from so far away.
 The economics of sourcing has changed dramatically in recent years as Asian wages, costs and currencies have surged.